odinuv/web/en/apv/walkthrough/dynamic-page/array.md

 The above will print:

-    The father in Flintstones family is Fred The mother in Flintstones family is Wilma The child in Flintstones family is Pebbles The father in rubbles family is Barney The mother in rubbles family is Betty The child in rubbles family is Bamm-Bamm
+    The father in the Flintstones family is Fred The mother in the Flintstones family is Wilma The child in the Flintstones family is Pebbles The father in the Rubbles family is Barney The mother in the Rubbles family is Betty The child in the Rubbles family is Bamm-Bamm

 ## Task -- Add HTML
 Take the above example and change the output to a valid HTML page so that it looks like this: